 - 87% of American consumers consider it important to invest in causes in my community and around the globe.

 - 78% of American consumers consider it important to support social justice efforts.

-As consumers continue to pay attention to Social Responsibility and access to information on the internet grows, consumers are also taking the time to research company information in advance.
-39% of Americans reported they researched a company’s business practices or support of social or environmental issues before purchasing.
+As consumers continue to pay attention to social responsibility and access to information on the internet grows, consumers are also taking the time to research company information in advance.
+For example, 39% of Americans report they have researched a company's business practices or support of social or environmental issues before purchasing.

-By sharing your social responsibility efforts in your store/business location, on your website, through your social media, and in email communications you are connecting your business to customer’s growing expectations and removing the need for customers to do research on their own.
+By sharing your social responsibility efforts in your store/business location, on your website, through your social media, and in email communications, you are connecting your business to customers' growing expectations and removing the need for customers to research on their own.

 2. Increase Customer Engagement

 Customer engagement is the emotional connection between a business or brand and its customers.
-It is how, you as a business or brand, make your customers “FEEL”.
+It is how you make your customers “FEEL” as a business or brand.

 - 88% of Americans would be more loyal to the company when they support a social or environmental issue (Cone Communications).